iwatkot/maps4fs/README.md

 ## Bugs and feature requests
 If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot).<br>
-ℹ️ Please, don't bother me if the Telegram bot is down.
-As I said before this is related to the hosting limitations, if you want you can always run the tool locally or support the project by donating, so maybe I'll be able to afford better hosting.